neo4j/cypher-language-support/docs/semantic-analysis.md

 ### Modifications

-This patch will:

-- Substitute `global` by `globalThis` in the code that sets the module scaffolding at the top, so the code can be used from both NodeJS and a web browser.
 - Provide a return inside the `rt_mainStarter` (the library does not do it by default since a `main` method in java is void).

 ie. it will change: